-An honest 2026 guide to how much a website costs in Jordan — the five build tiers and what you actually get at each, the ongoing JOD costs nobody quotes, custom vs WordPress, and the bilingual-Arabic premium — from an Amman team that has shipped 20+ products.
+A 2026 guide to website cost in Jordan — the five build tiers and what each includes, the ongoing JOD costs that quotes may omit, custom vs WordPress, and the additional work required for bilingual Arabic-English delivery.

 How much does a website cost in Jordan?